kapsy/hamon/README.md

 At any one time, the sound that the note events trigger entirely depends on what *sound color* is currently selected.
 The *sound color*, represented pictorally by the color of the ripple shapes and background, ensures that all notes played are part of a coherent musical scale.
 In *auto mode* the selected *sound color* is cycled over a random period, in *interactive mode* it can be changed at any time by the player.

 The player has a limited amout of *ammunition* that can be used to record note events.
 When all *ammuntion* is exhausted, a small, non-event sound and animation is played on each tap.
 The *ammunition* always regenerates at a slow rate.
-The main reason for the feature is to prevent excessive notes being recorded - leading to the undesirable side-effects of voice overload and drops in framerate.
+This is to prevent excessive notes being recorded - leading to the undesirable side-effects of voice overload and drops in framerate.